 Are you ready for some adventure?
-Do you want to see the capital of Texas and see what all the hype is about?
 Perhaps it's time you take a charter bus to Dallas and see why so many people come here for their vacations year after year.
 The Dallas metro area has it all.
 They have numerous sites to see, as well as the best Mexican food around.
 If you are struggling with the location of your next vacation, here are 10 reasons why you need to visit Dallas.

 All history buffs simply must come by and visit Dealey Plaza.
 This is the famous spot where John F. Kennedy was assassinated back on November 22, 1963.
 This historical area offers great tours, plus includes a bonus area where official artifacts can be found.
 He was one of the most beloved presidents of all times.
 Since 1940, people have been coming to this spot to see the museum, but after his death, the area took on a whole new meaning.

 While visiting the city and dealing with the congestion, you may want to escape the rat race for just a while.
 White Rock Lake is the perfect spot to get away from it all yet still be so close.
 This famous reservoir has a view of the skyline with the tranquility of the country.
 There are picnic grounds, as well as play equipment and plenty of room to enjoy the Dallas sunshine.
 Don't forget some bait for fishing either.

 If you want to see lions and tigers and bears; the Dallas Zoo is the place to be.
 There are more than 106 acres full of animals and exhibits.
 This is the oldest zoo in Texas, as it was established in 1888.
 Managed by the nonprofit Dallas Zoological Society, this zoo houses more than 406 species of animals.
 Over 46,166 people flock to the gates to see the animals in an original style habitat.
 Divided into two distinct sections, ZooNorth and Wilds of Africa; this park has something for everyone.